Boston Celtics: 2023–24: 18th championship for Boston

 During the 2023 off-season, the Celtics acquired Kristaps Porziņģis from the Wizards.
 In the trade, they sent Marcus Smart to the Memphis Grizzlies in a three-team deal, and also traded Grant Williams to the Dallas Mavericks.
 On October 1, 2023, the Celtics acquired Jrue Holiday in exchange for Malcolm Brogdon, Robert Williams III and two draft picks.
 On February 7, 2024, before the trade deadline, the Celtics acquired Xavier Tillman from the Grizzlies.

 The Celtics finished the 2023–24 regular season with the best record in the NBA, securing a 64–18 record.
-After the regular season's close, the Celtics entered the 2024 NBA playoffs, defeating the Miami Heat in the first round, moving on to defeat the Cleveland Cavaliers in the East Semifinals, and moving on again to defeat the Indiana Pacers in the Eastern Conference Finals.
-The Celtics' victory in the Eastern Conference Finals on May 27, 2024, was accompanied by the announcement that Jaylen Brown had been selected as the NBA Eastern Conference Finals MVP, and Brown was presented with the Larry Bird trophy, the first of his career.
+After the regular season's close, the Celtics entered the 2024 NBA playoffs, defeating the Miami Heat in the first round, moving on to defeat the Cleveland Cavaliers in the conference semifinals, and moving on again to defeat the Indiana Pacers in the conference finals.
+The Celtics' victory in the Eastern Conference Finals on May 27, 2024, was accompanied by the announcement that Jaylen Brown had been selected as the Eastern Conference finals MVP, and Brown was presented with the Larry Bird trophy, the first of his career.
 The Celtics would go on to defeat the Dallas Mavericks in five games to win the NBA Finals, their record-setting 18th championship and breaking the tie with the Lakers (who currently have 17).

-2024–25: Defending their title
+2024–2026: Latter years

 During the 2024–25 season, the Celtics clinched another division title.
-They defeated the Orlando Magic in five games in the first round and then lost to the New York Knicks in the Conference Semifinals of the 2025 playoffs.
+They defeated the Orlando Magic in five games in the first round and then lost to the New York Knicks in the conference semifinals of the 2025 playoffs.

+In the 2026 playoffs, the Celtics lost to the Philadelphia 76ers in the first round after blowing a 3–1 series lead.
+In the 2026 off-season, the Celtics traded Jaylen Brown to the 76ers in exchange for Paul George, two first-round picks and two second-round picks, ending "the Jays" era.